-The Reluctant Networker – now in its second edition
+The Reluctant Networker – now in its second edition and celebrating 10 years since it was first published

 Many working professionals are ‘Reluctant Networkers’.
 They do not like the thought of 'cold calling' friends of friends, joining networking clubs or going to networking events where they have to ‘work’ a room full of strangers.
 Written by a 'Reluctant Networker', this guide supports you in developing your networking skills in ‘bite-size chunks’ rather than having to do a complete makeover.